cmaxw/devchat-eleventy/src/dev-ed/deved-036-comments.md

   stage, and for explaining the "why" instead of "how".
 question3: What are some good reasons to use comments?
 answer3: >-
-  If a certain piece of code is doing something unusual/non-obvious/might break the consistency with the rest of the code, for new or junior developers on the team in order to explain what is going on or what should not be done, when using static values and constants.
+  1. If a certain piece of code is doing something unusual/non-obvious/might break the consistency with the rest of the code, 2.
+For new or junior developers on the team in order to explain what is going on or what should not be done, 3.
+When using static values and constants.
 question4: Tips for new developers regarding comments?
 answer4: >-
-  Taking time to look through the codebase, checking how and where comments are being used by other developers, refactoring code to write more readable functions wherever things are unclear, using good naming conventions, trying to write self-documenting code, asking a lot of questions to whoever has written the code including the reasons why it is written a certain way and not being afraid to add comments of your own.
+  1. Taking time to look through the codebase, 2.
+Checking how and where comments are being used by other developers, 3.
+Refactoring the code to write more readable functions wherever things are unclear, using good naming conventions, 4.
+Trying to write self-documenting code, asking a lot of questions to whoever has written the code including the reasons why it is written a certain way, 5.
+Not being afraid to add comments of your own.
 ---
 In this week's episode of the DevEd podcast, the panelists talk on comments in programming.
 To give a context of the chosen topic, Joe mentions that he sends out regular newsletters to Thinkser.io subscribers related to a variety of concepts, and has recently been sending out some on code smells, in one of which he talks about commenting.
 He gives an idea of what code smells are, and shares his opinion on using comments.
 His point of view is that a comment can be looked at as a failure or an inability to express the code functionality or even the technology involved, or is needed to make the code completely readable to other programmers.
 Comments can become out of date or get replaced.